 For those staying in Rincón on their trip to Puerto Rico, La Parguera is the best bio bay to visit.
 It's just over one hour away by car, making it an easy day trip.

-From San Juan, the drive is about two hours and fifteen minutes.
-There are some tour companies that provide full-day tours to La Parguera with transportation to and from San Juan, lasting about eight hours in total.
+The drive from San Juan is about two hours and fifteen minutes.
+Some tour companies provide full-day tours to La Parguera with transportation to and from San Juan, lasting about eight hours in total.

 No matter where you'll be coming from, La Parguera is a water sports paradise that you should take your time to explore.
-Find tour providers and accommodations on our Lajas page, or check out this Six-day La Parguera itinerary.
+Find tour providers and accommodations on our Lajas page.

 How to Best Enjoy a Tour (and What to Avoid)